Your BJJ Guide

 How to Design Your Own Positional Games in BJJ

-By creating structured, constraint-led environments, you can improve faster, think more critically, and develop adaptable skills—not just memorize moves.
+Creating structured, constraint-led environments enables you to improve more quickly, think more critically, and develop adaptable skills, rather than just memorizing moves.

 In the previous article, we learned why the ecological approach works.
-This article will explain the key principles of designing your own games and give you actionable examples that you can start using today.
+This article will explain the key principles of designing your games and give you actionable examples you can use today.

 What Are Positional Games?